lekhrajdinkar/data-engineer/docs/99_more/02_interview_behaviour/06_Resilient+handling-pressure.md

 - Avoid Repeated patterns of the same mistake
 - Avoid Huge outages with no recovery or learnings
 - eg: **Missed edge cases** in system integration + **Poor estimation** in effort or capacity + Assuming a dependency was stable

+### 7. project did not go as planned
+- **maps**
+  - monthly release for Business and non-functional
+  - postpone non-functional items due to delayed QA testing, since working on multiple release
+- **FSR**
+  - planned writing test-case / karma for new screen in phase-2
+  - API contract changed, ended up reworks.
+  - pushed as planned but impacted the release and delivery